 For expertly crafted suits using the finest fabrics, Ermenegildo Zegna is a leader in its field.
 While many luxury brands claim to care about the provenance of their output, Zegna takes that idea to its extreme, setting up initiatives worldwide to improve the quality of its product from start to finish.
 This Italian luxury brand keeps its suit colors classic and sophisticated, allowing its high-quality fabric to take center stage.
 With headquarters in the leading fashion capital of Milan, the brand grows its famous wool down in their Australian mils.
 Zegna has its finger on the pulse of forward-thinking contemporary tastes and trends.
 It is the definitive go-to destination for the best suit you will ever own, and deserving of its hefty price tag.

-For men who like their martinis shaken not stirred, the Brioni suit represents the ultimate in men’s tailoring.
+For men who like their martinis shaken, not stirred, the Brioni suit represents the ultimate in men’s tailoring.
 The venerable Italian menswear maker is named for an archipelago off the Croatian coast frequented by Europe’s rich and famous in the first decades of the 20th century.
 Available in exquisitely cut ready-to-wear styles or entirely customized bespoke pieces, these suits exude true luxury.
-Founded in Rome in 1945, Brioni has dressed Daniel Craig and Pierce Brosnan’s James Bonds, showcasing their collections at the men’s runway shows, with thousands of hours of work put into each suit, these timeless designs epitomize men’s high fashion.
+Founded in Rome in 1945, Brioni has dressed Daniel Craig and Pierce Brosnan’s James Bonds, showcasing their collections at the men’s runway shows; with thousands of hours of work put into each suit, these timeless designs epitomize men’s high fashion.

 It is arguably the best brand in the men’s clothing industry for its standardized quality and functional fits.
 Fioravanti is among the elite group of fine tailors who consider bespoke tailoring as a refined art.
-When you have a good posture, it is pretty easy to pull off any kinds of suits.
+When you have a good posture, it is pretty easy to pull off any suits.
 But Fioravanti believes that every man can put forth his best image with a well-fitted suit no matter what his posture looks like.
 Thus, he innovated the “Power Look” suit.

 Perhaps the most prolific designer when it comes to tailoring, Giorgio Armani is the man who remade the suit in the 1970s with a fluid drape and soft shoulder line.
 Made in Italy from a cashmere-wool blend, the suites feature cropped jackets and tapered pants, so it gives you a nice torso-to-legs ratio (which hides “flaws” like a long torso vs. short legs) and an elegant V-shape silhouette.
-Contemporary designs emblematic of the Armani heritage, the suits have clean lines and the wool fabric comes in a very subtle Prince of Wales check, with a technical finish, giving it a slight sheen and a classic look.
+Contemporary designs emblematic of the Armani heritage, the suits have clean lines, and the wool fabric comes in a very subtle Prince of Wales check, with a technical finish, giving it a slight sheen and a classic look.

 Born in one of the fashion capitals- Paris, Givenchy brings all the qualities of classic French elegance to the world of men’s tailoring.
 Providing chic, structured, and sophisticated suits, Givenchy is never one to shy away from the avant-garde and maximalism.
 Whether you want a classic colored suit-jacket, mohair or woolen suit, or a tuxedo printed with stars, a Givenchy suit will always make a statement.